 Mentor plays a pivotal role in pastoral care alongside the SENCO and emotional and wellbeing leader.
 She works with children across the Key Stages fostering skills such as promoting positive relationships, building confidence and self-esteem which is needed to develop a child emotionally and academically.
 Personal care is conducted discreetly with dignity and fostering independence where possible.
-Information regarding staff in relation to children with SEND Our Inclusion Manager/SENCO Emma Balfour has the National SENCO Qualification.
-She is responsible for: Developing and reviewing the school's SEND policy and information report.
-Coordination for the support for children with SEND.
-Updating the school SEND register.
+Information regarding Our Inclusion Manager/SENCO Emma Balfour has the National staff in relation to SENCO Qualification. children with SEND She is responsible for: Developing and reviewing the school's SEND policy and information report.
+Coordination for the support for children with SEND. • Updating the school SEND register.
 Providing specialist support for teachers and support staff to enable progress.
 Apply for EHCP's when necessary and conduct annual reviews to ensure targets are current.
 Involve parents/ carers in their child's progress and learning.
-Link with outside agencies.
-8 members of staff are autism champions, teaching assistants have had Clicker 8 training.
+Link with outside agencies. • 8 members of staff are autism champions, teaching assistants have had Clicker 8 training.
 Access arrangements are made for National Curriculum Staff undertake SEND CPD as and when appropriate and are encouraged to seek further CPD relevant to the children currently in their care.
 School provides training and support to enable all staff to improve their teaching and learning of pupils including those with SEND.
 Teaching assistants also have expertise in a variety of areas such as ASD/ADHD/SALT and use of manipulatives.
 A variety of services are accessed to ensure staff skills match the needs of the current pupils.
 Arrangements for We recognise the importance of communication with consulting parents parents/carers.
 School do this through: and children about the education and Telephone. support around Email.
 SEND Parents evenings.
 Annual reviews.
 MEP reviews and targets.
 Inclusion Officers.

-STAD provide a office and an in the second SEND parent coffee mornings.
+SEND parent coffee mornings.

 School website and useful links.

 Parents are encourage to have an active and valued role in their child's education.
 There is a focus on strengths as well as areas of agreed need.

 If you have any concerns in the first instance please speak to the class teacher.
 Any further assistance needed please contact the SENCO.

 We value the views of children and encourage them to express their ideas and vision.
 This is usually carried out through meetings of the school council.
 If a child has an EHCP their views will be added on the annual review.
 Children have regular meetings with their key worker.
 Where appropriate pupils are involved in reviewing and monitoring their own progress.

-Arrangements made by the Governing Body relating to complaints from parents/carers of All concerns about provision for children with SEND are to be made using our school Complaints Policy found on the school website.
+Arrangements made by the Governing Body relating to complaints from parents/carers of pupils with SEND

+All concerns about provision for children with SEND are to be made using our school Complaints Policy found on the school website.

-pupils with SEND If you wish to complain, we always suggest you come and speak to us first to try and resolve any issues.
+If you wish to complain, we always suggest you come and speak to us first to try and resolve any issues.
 In the unlikely event a concern is not resolved you can complain to the Chair of Governors of the school.

-Support services for parents of pupils with Within the school your child can be supported in the following ways through the school budget:
+Support services for parents of pupils with SEND

+Within the school your child can be supported in the following ways through the school budget:

-SEND Teachers.
+- Teachers.

-Teaching Assistants.
+- Teaching Assistants.

-Inclusion Officer.
+- Inclusion Officer.

-Learning Mentor.
+- Learning Mentor.

-Education Welfare Officer.
+- Education Welfare Officer.

+- Educational Psychologist.

-Educational Psychologist.Bridge the Gap counselling.
+- Bridge the Gap counselling.

-Bridge the Gap counselling.
-School health.
+- School health.

 The following services are paid for by the local Authority:

-• STEPS.
+- STEPS.

-Speech and Language therapy.
+- Speech and Language therapy.

-Occupational therapy.
+- Occupational therapy.

-Social Care.
+- Social Care.

-Physiotherpay.
+- Physiotherpay.

-CAMHS/Building Sound Minds.
-Support for Learning, Device live and Visually impaired
+- CAMHS/Building Sound Minds.

-Support for Hearing, Physically and Visually impaired.
-SENDIASS.
+- Support for Hearing, Physically and Visually impaired.

+- SENDIASS.

-Behaviour Support Service.
+- Behaviour Support Service.

-For more information and support please visit the Local Offer www.derby.gov.uk/sendlocaloffer Arrangements for supporting pupils with SEND in a transfer Transitions for a pupil with SEND and their families can be difficult we take steps to ensure this is as smooth as possible. between phases of education If your child is moving schools: We will contact the school SENCO.
-Forward all records about your child ASAP.
-Moving classes within school: Pass on all relevant information to new staff.
-Pass on resources.
-Visits to new class before move occurs.
-Transfer from nursery: Visit to school three times minimum.
-Parent information shared with class teacher.
-Records shared from nursery.
-School staff to visit nursery when possible.
-Transition meetings with SENCO.
-Transition from KS2-KS3 Secondary staff to meet pupils in school.
-Extra transitions to school with Learning Mentor/SENCO.
-Record and information sharing.
-Transition meetings Y6 staff.
-Name and contact details of key staff in Inclusion Manager/SENCO school Emma Balfour Senco@markeaton.derby.sch.uk 01332347374 SEND Governor: Laura MartinImartin@markeaton.derby.sch.uk Headteacher: Ian Johnson Head@markeaton.derby.sch.uk 01332347374

-ASD Autistic Spectrum Disorder

-ADHD Attention deficit hyperactivity disorder

-CAMHS Children and Adolescent Mental Health Service

-EHCP Education health Care Plan

-EP Educational Psychologist

-EWO Education welfare officer

-HI Hearing Impaired

-KS1 Key stage 1

-KS2 Key Stage 2

-MEP Multi Element Plan

-PI Physically Impaired

-SALT Speech and Language Therapy

-SEMH Social Emotional and mental Health

-SENCO Special Educational Needs Coordinator

-SEND Special Educational Needs

-VI Visual Impairment
+Glossary of Acronyms